Review: Cradle of Rome

 Roman religion

-Since this game is based around ancient Rome, its not very surprising to see that there are references to the various Roman gods and goddesses.
+Since this game is based around ancient Rome, it's not very surprising to see that there are references to the various Roman gods and goddesses.
 This includes their monuments and places of worship.
-Fortunately, this is mostly there for flavor; you dont actively use of these buildings or interact with the deities yourself.
+Fortunately, this is mostly there for flavor; you don't actively use of these buildings or interact with the deities yourself.

 However, the Romans believed that their Emperors were gods themselves, and once you make it far enough in this game, you end up ascending to godhood and joining the rest of the gods on Mount Olympus.